dqops/dqo/docs/checks/column/anomaly/median-change.md

 # median change data quality checks

-A column-level check that ensures that the median in a monitored column has changed by a fixed rate since the last readout.
+This check detects that the median of numeric values has changed more than *max_percent* from the last measured median.

 ___